In general terms, the Energy Step Code (ESC) is a new, incremental and consistent approach to achieving more energy-efficient new buildings.

 BC Energy Step Code: implementation in Whistler

-Effective January 1, 2019 the Energy Step Code will apply to all new Part 9 residential buildings in Whistler (generally single family, duplex and smaller multi-family buildings).
+Effective January 1, 2019 the Energy Step Code applies to all new Part 9 residential buildings in Whistler (generally single family, duplex and smaller multi-family buildings).

 - Step 3 of the Energy Step Code will apply to all new Part 9 residential buildings.